branst/AWS-Monitoring-Telegram-Bot/README.md

 * Proactive push notifications: when a alarm on Amazon Cloudwatch its breached (status change from OK to ALARM) it triggers a SNS notification that invokes an AWS Lambda which in return sends a message to a Telegram Group / 1:1 Chat via a Bot with the alarm status and its values.

 * Reactive status updates: upon request from a Group / 1:1 Chat via a Telegram Bot, the command invokes an AWS Lambda function via an Amazon API Gateway.
-The Lambda function uses CLAUDIA.JS Bot Builder Framework, it then queries the correct AWS service depending of the utilized command: RDS, ECS, Fargate, Cloudfront, ALB, EC2 and others returning its usage, metrics and indicators.<br /><br />Example: the /rds command will retrieve the database size (via the RDS API) of the specified instance in adittion to its current CPU, Memory and IOPS usage utilizing the Cloudwatch Metrics API.
+The Lambda function uses CLAUDIA.JS Bot Builder Framework, it then queries the correct AWS service depending of the utilized command: RDS, ECS, Fargate, Cloudfront, ALB, EC2 and others returning its usage, metrics and indicators.<br /><br />Example: the /rds command will retrieve the database size (via the RDS API) of the specified instance in addition to its current CPU, Memory and IOPS usage utilizing the Cloudwatch Metrics API.

 ## Architecture Diagram